preciofishbone/OmniaDocsG2/admin-settings/business-group-settings/team-collaboration/teamwork-v7/directory/index.rst

 .. image:: edit-teamwork.png

-+ **Sharepoint Url**: The app instance connected site's Url can be edited here, if needed.
++ **SharePoint Url**: The app instance connected site's Url can be edited here, if needed.

 For a description of the rest of the options, see above.